GoogleCloudPlatform/professional-services/examples/vertex_mlops_enterprise/doc/01-ENVIRONMENTS.md

 You will need to repeat this process for each one of the different environments (01-development, 02-staging, 03-production):

 - Go to the environment folder: I.e. `cd ../terraform/01-dev`
+- In the file `providers.tf`, set the name of a bucket that you want to use as the storage for your Terraform state.
+This should be an existing bucket that your user has access to.
 - Create a `terraform.tfvars` file and specify the required variables.
 You can use the `terraform.tfvars.sample` an an starting point

 ```tfm